Eva Ibbotson

-Eva Maria Charlotte Michelle Ibbotson (née Wiesner; born 21 January 1925 – 20 October 2010) was a British novelist born in Austria to a Jewish family who fled the Nazis.
-She is known for her children's literature.
+Eva Maria Charlotte Michelle Ibbotson (née Wiesner; 21 January 1925 – 20 October 2010) was an Austrian-born British novelist, known for her children's literature.
 Some of her novels for adults have been reissued for the young adult market.
 The historical novel Journey to the River Sea (Macmillan, 2001) won her the Smarties Prize in category 9–11 years, garnered an unusual commendation as runner-up for the Guardian Prize, and made the Carnegie, Whitbread, and Blue Peter shortlists.
 She was a finalist for the 2010 Guardian Prize at the time of her death.
 Her last book, The Abominables, was among four finalists for the same award in 2012.

 Personal life

 Wiesner was born in Vienna in 1925 to non-practising Jewish parents.
 Her father, Bertold Paul Wiesner, was a physician who pioneered human infertility treatment.
 He is now believed to have used his own sperm to sire perhaps 600 of the children his clinic helped to be born.
 Her mother, Anna Wilhelmine Gmeyner, was a successful novelist and playwright, who had worked with Bertolt Brecht and written film scripts for Georg Pabst.

 Wiesner's parents separated in 1928 when she was two years old.
 What followed for Eva was, in her words, a "very cosmopolitan, sophisticated and quite interesting, but also very unhappy childhood, always on some train and wishing to have a home," as she later recalled.
 Her father took up a university lectureship in Edinburgh, while her mother left Vienna for Paris in 1933 after her work was banned by Adolf Hitler, putting a sudden end to her successful writing career.

 In 1934, her mother moved to England, settling in Belsize Park, north London, and sent for her daughter.
 Other family members also escaped from Vienna and joined Anna and Eva Maria in England, avoiding the worst of the Nazi regime, which had already affected the family.
 The experience of fleeing Vienna was a strong thread throughout Ibbotson's life and work.

 Wiesner attended Dartington Hall School, which she later fictionalised as Delderton Hall in her novel The Dragonfly Pool (2008).
 Originally, she intended to become a physiologist like her father, and earned an undergraduate degree from Bedford College, London, in 1945.
 During her postgraduate studies at Cambridge University, she met her future husband, Alan Ibbotson, an ecologist.